sudarshan032/Grip/ReadMe.md

 ## Running the Code
 1. Download the datasets ('deliveries.csv' and 'matches.csv') and place them in the same directory as the code file.
 2. The dataset used can be found [here](https://www.kaggle.com/datasets/manasgarg/ipl).
-3. Ensure you have the required libraries installed (`pip install pandas matplotlib seaborn`).
+3. Ensure you have the required libraries installed , use above installation steps.
 4. Run the code in a Python environment.

 ## Code Structure